Froderic/bookstore-api/README.md

 # Bookstore Backend API

-A production-ready RESTful backend API for managing a bookstore system with multi-entity relationships, order processing, and inventory tracking.
+A RESTful backend API for managing a bookstore system with multi-entity relationships, order processing, and inventory tracking.
 Built with Spring Boot and PostgreSQL.

 ## Features